Crypto terminology, decoded.

 Limit Order

-A trading instruction to buy or sell an asset at a specified price or better.
+An order to buy or sell an asset at a specified price or better, without guaranteeing execution.

 Liquidation